Mainje-Oscar/JCars-Dealership-Power-BI-Project./README.md

 **Importing Data**
 - **Step 1:** Open DBeaver, in the left navigator bar, expand the Aiven connection, in the created schema wherein the CSV file is to be imported and follow the steps below.
-Right-click your newly created table name in the left navigator bar, Select **Import Data → Imput files → Browse**.
+Right-click your newly created table name in the left navigator bar, Select **Import Data → Input files → Browse**.
 Choose CSV as the source and browse to locate the file on your laptop.
 Click **Next**, map your CSV headers to your database columns.
 Click **Start** to execute the pipeline upload into Aiven